 The General Data Protection Regulation (GDPR) is European Union legislation to strengthen and unify data protection laws for all individuals within the European Union.
 The regulation became effective and enforceable on May 25, 2018.

-As a company that values treating our users fairly and transparently, we welcome GDPR's efforts to increase privacy across the board.
-We are a US business co-founded by an EU citizen, and we are fully committed to being compliant with GDPR.
+As a company that values treating our users fairly and transparently, we welcome CCPA and GDPR's efforts to increase privacy across the board.
+We are a US business co-founded by an EU citizen, and we are fully committed to being compliant with data privacy laws.

-This page outlines our commitment to complying with GDPR and upholding our users' individual privacy and the privacy of the data they transmit to us.
-As best practices for implementing GDPR evolve, we will make changes to this statement and to our product accordingly.
+This page outlines our commitment to complying with GDPR and CCPA and upholding our users' individual privacy and the privacy of the data they transmit to us.
+As best practices for implementing GDPR and CCPA evolve, we will make changes to this statement and to our product accordingly.

 GDPR makes a distinction between “data controllers” and “data processors.”
 Geocodio is considered a “data controller” with regards to your account details and behavior on our website (such as your email address).
 We are a “data processor” with regards to the data you upload to our service (such as an API request or a file upload).
 Under CCPA, we are a Data Recipient, and you are a Data Provider.
-It is important to understand this distinction so you can be better informed of your rights and the rights of the people whose data you transmit.
+It is important to understand these distinctions so you can be better informed of your rights and the rights of the people whose data you transmit.

 As a data controller when it comes to your personal account details, our service is GDPR-compliant by default, even for non-EU users.
 We believe this is in everyone’s best interest.